Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

 - Name
     - Partner Application
-- Types
+- Type
-    - Server to Server
+    - Private
 - Permissions
     - `token:pci:use:proxy`

-[Click here to have pre-fill a new Create Application](https://portal.basistheory.com/applications/create?permissions=token%3Apci%3Ause%3Aproxy&type=server_to_server&name=Partner+Application) or you can use the following API call with your Management API Key from Step 1:
+[Click here to have pre-fill a new Create Application](https://portal.basistheory.com/applications/create?permissions=token%3Apci%3Ause%3Aproxy&type=private&name=Partner+Application) or you can use the following API call with your Management API Key from Step 1:

 ```bash
 curl "https://api.basistheory.com/applications" \